 What a lead magnet?

 Simply put, a lead magnet is an offering that attracts your ideal audience (aka customers or clients) to your brand.
 A lead is anyone who becomes interested in what you offer, a lead magnet is what does the attracting.
 In short, a lead magnet is a marketing tool to entice a call to action.
-The call to action could be to shop in your store, enroll in a course, join an email list, pre-order a book, or as simple as signing up for your email list.
+The call to action (abbreviated as CTA) could be to shop in your store, to enrol in a course/program, join an email list, pre-order a book, or as simple as to ask you to sign up for your email list.

 Other words for lead magnets: